statycc/pymwp/README.md

 pip install pymwp
 ```

-### How to Use
+## How to Use

-Then analyze C files from terminal:
+Analyze C files from terminal:

 ```
 pymwp path/to_some_file.c